coldinfire/SmallFire/content/posts/ABAP_ALVTemp.md

   *&      Form  FRM_EXTRACT_DATA
   *&---------------------------------------------------------------------*
   FORM frm_extract_data .
    SELECT *
     FROM zpidoc
      INTO TABLE lt_pidoc
      WHERE lgnum EQ p_lgnum
-      AND STATUS EQ p_status
-      AND lgtyp  IN s_lgtyp
-      AND LGPLA  IN s_LGPLA
-      AND PIDOC  IN s_PIDOC
+      AND PIDOC  IN s_PIDOC.
-      AND ERDAT  In s_create
-      AND count_date IN s_ctdate
-      AND lenum  IN s_lenum
-      AND matnr  In s_matnr
-      .
   IF lt_pidoc IS INITIAL.
     MESSAGE 'No data.'
 TYPE 'S' DISPLAY LIKE 'E'.
     LEAVE LIST-PROCESSING.